blinkesto/weblogic_rpm/README.md

 - Removed JDK dependency from weblogic rpm.
 What purpose did that serve?
 - Can install multiple versions on the same VM

-# TODO
-- Fix the tests
-- determine method to test truststore when new certs added
-- Create Java RPMs